-We are at a pivotal point in HUDSY’s trajectory.
-Our team sees great potential in our path, but we also know that in order to really reinvest in our region's most meaningful stories, we can't go at it alone.
-The Advisory Council we are building will represent our Hudson Valley communities, bring wisdom to the table, and help guide us along the way during this exciting and formative chapter.
-As we work to launch our free digital streaming app in early 2022 and prepare for everything else to come, we are grateful for their time and support.
+We know that in order to really reinvest in our region's most meaningful stories, we can't go at it alone.
+The Advisory Council we are building represents our Hudson Valley communities, brings wisdom to the table, and helps guide us along the way during this exciting and formative chapter.
+As we work to launch our digital streaming app in Summer 2022, we are grateful for their time and support.
+Each Advisor has graciously agreed to a two-year term starting in 2021.

 Jon Bowermaster is a Hudson Valley writer, filmmaker, adventurer, and a six-time grantee of the National Geographic Expeditions Council.
 He has written 11 books and produced and directed more than 30 documentary films including “Dear President Obama,” “Antarctica, on the Edge,” “After the Spill',' and “Ghost Fleet.”
 He and his One Ocean Media Foundation / Oceans 8 Films team have focused on a series of short films about the environmental risks to, and hopes for the Hudson River Valley, the birthplace of the American environmental movement.
 Bowermaster is the President of the One Ocean Media Foundation, Chairman of the Advisory Board of Adventurers and Scientists for Conservation, and is a visiting lecturer in Bard College’s Environment and Urban Studies Department.
 You can hear him on-air on WKNY Radio Kingston hosting a weekly radio show/podcast The Green Radio Hour with Jon Bowermaster.